jedahee/Minesweeper-Game-Python-CMD/README.md

 - Code is very simple
 - The executable is only compatible with Windows 10
 - If u want that the executable found u need download the directory "Ejecutable", if u download only Minesweeper.exe this executable not found
+- I u want create the executable u must have ur setup.py and ur program .py in the same directory, after u need open a cmd and write "python setup.py build"